-One of the greatest barriers identified by HHSCC was ineffective and limited-service coordination.
+One of the greatest barriers to expanding SEH identified by HHSCC was ineffective and limited-service coordination.
 Housing developers fully understand the intricacies of operating affordable housing, but according to several Council members, few understand the intricacies of social service programs.
 Education for housing management or greater access by management to service providers, particularly focused on behavioral health services, will improve service coordination for tenants with disabilities and elderly tenants.
-HHSCC has suggested that TDHCA consider developing training for management of affordable housing in the TDHCA portfolio on referral and service coordination, and help make on-site affordable housing managers aware of the local resources they may access should the need arise.